 }

-export default StepReporter;Wire it into playwright.labs.config.ts under reporter and run the lab project to see it in action.
+export default StepReporter;Wire it into a temporary lab-only Playwright config, or add it to the main config while you experiment, and run the lab slice to see it in action.

 What success looks like